 How a Principal Qualifies for a Warranty Bond

 When an obligee requires contractors to post a surety bond, they must apply to a surety company for bonding.
-The surety will want to document the stability of the both the business and the contractor’s personal finances.
+The surety will want to document the stability of both the business and the contractor’s personal finances.

 The surety firm will require a credit report on the builder, financial records for the business, bank statements and trade references from previous clients.
 The builder may also be required to pledge personal property as collateral in the event of business bankruptcy.